bcmichael/RNMR-Docs/docs/command/full_command.md

 ## CLSPLT
 Close plotter stream and print

-Category: Printing
+Category: Plotting

 Format: `CLSPLT`

 Description:
 `CLSPLT` writes out the current plot buffer and submits the resulting file for printing or plotting, terminating the plot sequence that began with `OPNPLT`.
-All plots between `OPNPLT` and `CLSPLT` will appear on one sheet of paper.
+All plots between `OPNPLT` and `CLSPLT` will appear as one plot.
-`CLSPLT` is legal only if the plot file is currently open.
-If the plotter or printer selected by `PLDEV` is not currently idle, `CLSPLT` sends the appropriate control sequences to put it in idle mode.
-Next, the current plot buffer, containing the code for each spectrum or FID to be plotted, is written out to a temporary plot file, PL.TMP, in the user's directory.
-This plot file is then submitted to the appropriate queue for printing or plotting.
-Upon successful generation of the plot, the plot file is deleted.
+`CLSPLT` will error if no plot is currently open.
+Depending on the state of the plotter flag (as set and displayed by `SET PL`) the plot will either be saved to the plotter file (as set and displayed by `PLFIL`) or printed by the plotting device (as set and displayed by `PLDEV`).
 ## CLSRD
 Close file opened for read